Hall County 4-H Newsletters

 Call the Hall County Extension office for more information (308) 385-5088.

 It's never too early to start preparing your 4-H records!
 Watch the archived Giving Your Best webinar series for more information about the 4-H Recognition Programs.
 Find out about the Diamond Clover program, Career Portfolio, as well as Volunteer/Club Recognition!
-Available below are the award application forms (due October 2, 2017).
+Available below are the award application forms (due on or around Oct.
+1st).
 Please feel free to contact the office with further questions.

 - Explanation of 4-H member Awards (pdf)